The best thing about social media is that it delivers every single time. The only single requirement is you need a clearly defined social media plan.

 - It is relevant to your business and marketing strategy.

-Share these goals and objectives with your team so they can run with it.
+Share these goals and objectives with your team so they can run with them.

 Identify social networks